ispirovjr/Onlympiad2020/README.md

   * If the hospital has a single department, then the hospital name and department may be the same.
   * (optional) The type of department may be added as a number field mapping to the following:
     * 0: Empty - used when no other number is added
-    * 1: Covid Specific - a deparment opened specifically for COVID patients
+    * 1: Covid Specific - a department opened specifically for COVID patients
     * 2: Emergency - the hospital's emergency department
     * 3: Converted - any other department converted for use during the pandemic
   * The other fields may be added and changed through the frontend.